-- A.26 Employment in the HEY LEP region reached its lowest level since 2006 in 2010 and 2013 when employment fell to 68% following the recession.
+- A.28 Employment in the HEY region reached its lowest level since 2006 in 2010 and 2013 when employment fell to 68% following the recession.
 From this point, employment levels increased to 77% in 2020, before falling to 73% following COVID-19 in 2021.
-This is broadly in line with trend of the national average but the employment rate in the HEY LEP region has been consistently lower than England's over this period. - A.27 Within the HEY LEP region, there is significant variance in the employment rate, with employment levels in East Riding of Yorkshire being consistently higher than Kingston upon Hull (~+10%) and the national average (+2/3%) until 2020.
-Despite lower employment rates, between 2006 and 2021, Kingston upon Hull experienced the largest increase in its employment rate at a 6-percentage point increase compared to a 1-point decrease in the East Riding of Yorkshire, and 2-point national increase. - A.28 The HEY LEP region has a slightly lower proportion of self-employed people than England (8% vs 10%).
-At a local authority level, the East Riding of Yorkshire has the highest proportion of self-employment at 10% of all those in employment.
-The proportion of those self-employed in the City of Kingston upon Hull stands at 6% in 2021. - A.29 COVID-19 has had an unprecedented impact on employment on a national and regional scale.
+Since the recovery from the pandemic, employment levels have again slightly increased to the latest figure of 75%.
+These figures are broadly in line with national trends, but the employment rate in the HEY region has been consistently lower than England's over this period. - A.29 Within the HEY region, there is significant variance in the employment rate, with employment levels in East Riding of Yorkshire being significantly higher than Kingston upon Hull (~+10%) and the national average (+2/3%).
+Despite lower employment rates, between 2007 and 2022, Kingston upon Hull experienced the largest increase in its employment rate at a 6-percentage point increase compared to a 3-point increase for in The Yorkshire and Humber, and England. - A.30 Levels of employment dropped in all comparator areas studied in 2021, however, all but Kingston Upon Hull have seen a bounce back.
+Most noticeable in the East Riding of Yorkshire, the latest employment levels of 80% are at the highest point ever across the time period studied. - A.31 The HEY region has a slightly lower proportion of self-employed people than England (10% $\nu s$ 8%).
+At a local authority level, the East Riding of Yorkshire has the highest proportion of self-employment at 12% of all those in employment.
+The proportion of those self-employed in Kingston upon Hull stands at 8% as of latest 2022 figures.

+A.32 COVID-19 has had an unprecedented impact on employment on a national and regional scale.
 High levels of staff across the country were furloughed using the Government's Coronavirus Job Retention Scheme with 30% of staff in Hull & East Yorkshire furloughed in BICS Wave 16 (October 2020) compared to 32% nationally.
-Latest furlough data for the month of August 2021 (released November 2021) shows that the rate of furlough in Hull & East Yorkshire was low, ahead of the schemes termination at the end of September 2021.
-The HEY LEP (Hatch/HEY LEP, 2021, Hull & East Yorkshire LEP COVID-19 Impact Assessment) has conducted research into the impact of COVID-19 which shows deep impacts on employment across the HEY LEP region (see Annex B) during the pandemic.
+Furlough data for the month of August 2021 (released November 2021) shows that the rate of furlough in Hull & East Yorkshire was low, ahead of the schemes termination at the end of September 2021.
+The HEY LEP (Hatch/HEY LEP, 2021, Hull & East Yorkshire LEP COVID-19 Impact Assessment) has conducted research into the impact of COVID-19 which shows deep impacts on employment across the HEY region (see Annex B) during the pandemic.

-Source: Annual Population Survey, 2006 - 2021, 2021 SAP boundaries
+Source: Annual Population Survey, 2007 - 2022, 2021 SAP boundaries